Preferences - Portfolios

 Allows you to determine how you want the rebalancing window to show your positions, whether you want to aggregate positions or whether you want to group positions per portfolio.

-Finally, you can enable rebalancing with real-time 15 minutes delayed prices, fetched with a corresponding Market Price Connector from SIX.
-This allows you to utilize the 15 minutes delayed real-time market price feed from SIX to get more up-to-date results from rebalancing your portfolios – the more up-to-date your prices are, the more accurate is the prediction on how much to buy or sell.
+Finally, you can enable rebalancing with real-time 15-minute delayed prices, fetched with a corresponding Market Price Connector from SIX.
+This allows you to utilize the 15-minute delayed real-time market price feed from SIX to get more up-to-date results from rebalancing your portfolios – the more up-to-date your prices are, the more accurate is the prediction on how much to buy or sell.

-Allows you to rebalance your portfolios with 15 minutes delayed real-time prices.
-Every time you trigger a rebalance on your portfolio(s), the market price connector fetches the latest available prices for all your positions' securities directly from SIX, and uses the prices when calculating your trade orders.
+Allows you to rebalance your portfolios with 15-minute delayed real-time prices.
+Every time you trigger a rebalance on your portfolio(s), the market price connector fetches the latest available prices for all your positions' securities and uses the prices when calculating your trade orders.

 Note